 New Jersey Exports More College-Bound Students than Any Other State

-The New Jersey Senate has approved legislation by Sen. Tom Kean to study why so many New Jersey high school graduates choose to attend college in other states.
+Sen. Tom Kean’s legislation to study why so many New Jersey high school graduates choose to attend college in other states has advanced.
 (Pixabay)

-“No other state sends more of its high school graduates to out-of-state colleges than New Jersey,” said Kean, a member of the Senate Higher Education committee.
-“Once they leave, many never return to New Jersey to help build our workforce, support their families, or contribute to our communities.
-This brain drain really hurts New Jersey, and it’s something we must understand better if we are to counter it successfully.”
+“Many of New Jersey’s bright and talented high school graduates are choosing to attend college out of state, with a good portion never returning to help build our workforce, support their families, or contribute to our communities,” said Kean (R-21).
+This ‘brain drain’ really hurts our state, and it’s something we must understand better if we are to counter it successfully.”

 An analysis by the Washington Post of data from the National Center for Education Statistics shows New Jersey’s export of 31,510 graduates in 2008 was the most in the nation.